 Certifying programs may earn accreditation only after extensive review by an external, independent accrediting body.
-Importantly, in order to qualify for accreditation, the certification exam must be independent of a specific class, course or other educational training program and also independent of any provider of classes, courses, or programs.
-Indeed, to maintain accreditation, it is essential that the certification program remain truly independent of any educational program offering training to sit for the certification test, so as to not appear biased that a specific program is recommended to pass the test.13 Additionally, by the National Commission for Certifying Agencies (NCCA) standards, no educational body can formally recommend their coursework solely to pass the examination, and in fact, it is recommended that an educational body list all alternative courses for formal study.14 The Accreditation Board for Specialty Nursing Certification (ABSNC) has similar criteria, where it clearly spells out the requirements as well as the elimination of undue influence of specific training programs that prepare the individual to sit for the accredited certification test:15
+Importantly, in order to qualify for accreditation, the certification exam must be independent of a specific class, course or other educational training program and also be independent of any provider of classes, courses, or programs.
+Indeed, to maintain accreditation, it is essential that the certification program remain truly independent of any educational program offering training to sit for the certification test, so as to not appear biased that a specific program is recommended to pass the test.13 Additionally, according to the National Commission for Certifying Agencies (NCCA), no educational body can formally recommend their coursework solely to pass the examination; instead, an educational body should list all alternative courses for formal study.14 The Accreditation Board for Specialty Nursing Certification (ABSNC) has similar criteria that clearly spell out the requirements thus eliminating the undue influence of specific training programs that prepare the individual to sit for the accredited certification test.15

 “The certifying organization must be sufficiently independent from the specialty membership association to ensure integrity of the certification process, maintain clear lines of accountability, and prevent undue influence on the part of vested interests.”
 27

-Two major accrediting agencies exist that effect the formal certification of wound care:8,9
+There are two major accrediting agencies for the formal certification of wound care:8,9

 Current Accredited Wound Care Certification Programs

-Accredited wound care certification requires prior wound care experience on the part of the candidate.
-Two organizations exist that currently offer formally recognized accredited certifications in wound care:
+Accredited wound care certification requires the candidate to have prior wound care experience.
+Three organizations currently offer formally recognized accredited certifications in wound care: